IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    - Abstract Topology:
        A topology exposed to the customer by the network slice service provider prior to the creation of network slices.
-The provider uses an abstract topology to expose useful information, such as available resources to the customer, which can facilitate the build-up of customer intent topologies by the customer.
+The provider may optionally uses an abstract topology to expose useful information, such as available resources to the customer, which can facilitate the build-up of customer intent topologies by the customer.

    - NRP Topology: